galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 For the variant calls, we can now run a workflow which generates reliable consensus sequences according to transparent criteria that capture at least some of the complexity of variant calling:

 - Each consensus sequence is guaranteed to capture all called, filter-passing variants as defined in the VCF of its sample that reach a user-defined consensus allele frequency threshold.
-- Filter-failing variants and variants below a second user-defined minimal allele frequency threshold are be ignored.
+- Filter-failing variants and variants below a second user-defined minimal allele frequency threshold are ignored.
 - Genomic positions of filter-passing variants with an allele frequency in between the two thresholds are hard-masked (with N) in the consensus sequence of their sample.
 - Genomic positions with a coverage (calculated from the read alignments input) below another user-defined threshold are hard-masked, too, unless they are consensus variant sites.